wlav/CPyCppyy/doc/source/features.rst

 Certain user-provided classes, such as smart pointers, are recognized and automatically pythonized as well.

-The example C++ code used can be found :doc:`here <cppyy_example>`.
+The example C++ code used can be found :doc:`here <cppyy_features_header>`.

-* **abstract classes**: Are represented as python classes, since they are needed to complete the inheritance hierarchies, but will raise an exception if an attempt is made to instantiate from them.
+* **abstract classes**: Are represented as Python classes, since they are needed to complete the inheritance hierarchies, but will raise a ``TypeError`` exception if an attempt is made to instantiate from them.
   Example:

   .. code-block:: python